10. Snatch (2000)

 8. The Hurricane (1999)

-When you think of a black boxing movie, your thoughts may turn to Gladiator 1992 starring Cuba Gooding Jr. But one of Hollywood’s biggest stars makes a case for Hurricane.
+When you think of a good prizefighting movie with a black actor in the lead, your thoughts may turn to Gladiator 1992 starring Cuba Gooding Jr. But one of Hollywood’s biggest stars makes a case for Hurricane.

-Coming in at #8 on our good boxing movies list is The Hurricane.
-Denzel Washington is Rubin “Hurricane” Carter, a man whose fresh boxing title is short-lived.
+Ranking #8 on our greatest brawler list is The Hurricane.
+This film tells the story of Rubin “Hurricane” Carter, a man whose fresh title win is short-lived.

 Carter was arrested and found guilty of murdering three people in a New Jersey bar.
-He was sentenced to three life terms in prison, but we later find out he and his partner John Artis (Garland Whitt) were wrongfully convicted.
+And he is quickly sentenced life in prison–3 times over.
+But we later find out he and his partner John Artis (Garland Whitt) did not commit the crime.

-Boxing movies based on true stories don’t always get it right.
-So, why does Hurricane make our top 10 boxing movies list?
+Big screen fist fights based on true stories don’t always get it right.
+So, why does Hurricane make our lineup?
 The superior acting of Washington, and The Hurricane’s nemesis Detective Della Pesca (Dan Hedaya).

 Director: Norman Jewison